 We can relate to diamagnetic materials in our daily lives if we think of substances that are non-magnetic.
-These include substances such as wood, water, some plastics and few metals as well.
+They include substances such as wood, water, some plastics and a few metals as well.

 - Properties of Diamagnetic Materials

 - Important Points to Remember about Diamagnetism